 - In "Little Dipper", it turns out that selling used cars is what Gideon's dad Bud Gleeful does for a living.
 "Engine possum at no extra charge!"

 - Grunkle Stan can be considered an example of this trope as well.
 Generally, his merchandise isn't much worse than your standard gift shop fair, but his attractions are fraudulent.
 You could also sum up his entire adult life as shown in "Not What He Seems" as: "settle, scam, flee angry mob, repeat".

 - Teenage Mutant Ninja Turtles (1987): "Case of the Hot Kimono" had Donatello dressing up as an Honest John to lure in Don Turtelli.

 - Yogi's Gang: Peter D. Cheater's school has a course on how to run those.

-- One of the experiments in Lilo & Stitch: The Series is Experiment 020, dubbed Slick by Lilo.
-He was made by Jumba to market his experiments and can sell just about anything with his charisma.
+- Lilo & Stitch: The Series: Experiment 020, dubbed Slick by Lilo, was made by Jumba to market his experiments and can sell just about anything with his charisma.
 His "one true place" is working his salesman magic for a charity organization.

-- In Mr. Magoo cartoon "Magoo's Puddle Jumper", Magoo's nephew Waldo expresses some skepticism about buying an ancient electric car.
+- Mr. Magoo: "Magoo's Puddle Jumper", Magoo's nephew Waldo expresses some skepticism about buying an ancient electric car.
 The used car salesman yanks his hat over his head, leaving him incapacitated while Magoo signs the papers.